This website will display the millions of books available to order from us online.

 The instant New York Times bestseller featured on NPR's Weekend Edition with Scott Simon!
 B. J. Novak (bestselling author of The Book With No Pictures) described this groundbreaking poetry collection as "Smart and sweet, wild and wicked, brilliantly funny--it's everything a book for kids should be."

 Lauded by critics as a worthy heir to such greats as Silverstein, Seuss, Nash and Lear, Harris's hilarious debut molds wit and wordplay, nonsense and oxymoron, and visual and verbal sleight-of-hand in masterful ways that make you look at the world in a whole new wonderfully upside-down way.
 With enthusiastic endorsements from bestselling luminaries such as Lemony Snicket, Judith Viorst, Andrea Beaty, and many others, this entirely unique collection offers a surprise around every corner.
 Adding to the fun: Lane Smith, bestselling creator of beloved hits like It's a Book and The Stinky Cheese Man and Other Fairly Stupid Tales, has spectacularly illustrated this extraordinary collection with nearly one hundred pieces of appropriately absurd art.
 It's a mischievous match made in heaven!

 "Ridiculous, nonsensical, peculiar, outrageous, possibly deranged--and utterly, totally, absolutely delicious.
 Read it!
 Immediately!" --Judith Viorst, bestselling author of Alexander and the Terrible, Horrible, No Good, Very Bad Day

 About the Author

 Chris Harris is the New York Times bestselling author of I'm Just No Good at Rhyming: And Other Nonsense for Mischievous Kids and Immature Grown-Ups, illustrated by Lane Smith.
-He has been an executive producer for shows such as How I Met Your Mother and a writer for The Late Show with David Letterman.
-His pieces have appeared in The New Yorker, Esquire, ESPN, The New York Times, The Wall Street Journal, and on NPR.
-He was also the author of the anti-travel guide Don't Go Europe!
+He has been an executive producer for comedies including How I Met Your Mother, and a writer for The Late Show with David Letterman.
+His pieces have appeared in The New Yorker, Esquire, The New York Times, The Wall Street Journal, and on NPR.
 He lives in Los Angeles.